cse110-sp24-group28/cse110-sp24-group28/admin/adr/051024-user-stories-milestone-1.md

 ## Consequences
 - Clear division of responsibilities for each sub-group
 - Improved efficiency in development and testing processes
-- Reduces communication between sub-teams
+- Can reduce communication between subteams if only focusing on their respective task

 ## Date
 May 10th, 2024